Azure-Samples/active-directory-dotnetcore-console-up-v2/README.md

 This sample demonstrates how to use MSAL.NET to:

-- authenticate the user silently using username and password
+- authenticate the user silently using username and password.
+[Resource owner password credentials](https://tools.ietf.org/html/rfc6749#section-1.3.3)
 - and call to a web API (in this case, the [Microsoft Graph](https://graph.microsoft.com))

 ![Topology](./ReadmeFiles/Topology.png)